rails/rails/guides/source/getting_started.md

 end
 ```

-This is very similar to the `post.rb` model that you saw earlier.
+This is very similar to the `Post` model that you saw earlier.
 The difference
 is the line `belongs_to :post`, which sets up an Active Record _association_.
 You'll learn a little about associations in the next section of this guide.